imt-mobisyst/lct-pls/docs/dev-00-cairo.md

 # Graphic Interlude with Cairo

-This tutorial is a short parenthesis to present [cairo](https://cairographics.org) one of the numerous librairy allowing drawing.
+This tutorial is a short parenthesis to present [cairo](https://cairographics.org) one of the numerous libraries allowing drawing.
-_Cairo_ is a librairy written in _C_, dedicated to vectorial 2D drawing.
+_Cairo_ is a library written in _C_, dedicated to vectorial 2D drawing.
+As with all _C_ libraries, it is simple to port _Cairo_ to other programming languages and to _Python_ in particular.

 ## 1. Get started:

-In follow, a simple example drawing a line, a rectangle. a triangle and a circle.
+In follow, a simple example is drawing a line, a rectangle. a triangle and a circle.
-The _cairo_ python package can be installed with _pip_  (`pip install pycairo`).
+The _Cairo Python_ package can be installed with _pip_  (`pip install pycairo`).

 ```python